-How many canisters do I need for my stove?
+How many canisters do I need?

 Fuel used to boil 250mlFuel used to boil 500ml